ashiven/household-planner/README.md

 ## Configuration

-- Navigate to your domain name in the browser to open up the configuration interface
+- Navigate to your domain name in the browser to open up the configuration interface.
-- Add members that should be notified about household tasks with phone numbers in the [E.164](https://en.wikipedia.org/wiki/E.164) format
+- Add members that should be notified about household tasks with phone numbers in the [E.164](https://en.wikipedia.org/wiki/E.164) format.
-- Add household tasks that need to be completed every day/week/month
+- Add household tasks that need to be completed every day/week/month.
-- Once a day at 12:00 PM, every member will be reminded of their tasks via SMS or Whatsapp
+- Once a day at 12:00 PM, every member will be reminded of their tasks via SMS or WhatsApp.

 ## Contributing